Igorot people: Kankanaey

 A Kankanaey chief from the town of Suyoc, in Mankayan, Benguet (taken c.
 1904).

 The Kankanaey people (Kankanai or Kankana-ey) are native to Western Mountain Province, northern Benguet, northeastern La Union, and southeastern Ilocos Sur, with a population of 466,970 as of 2020.
 The Kankanaey have two distinct sub-groups: the Northern Kankanaey, or Applai, who live in Sagada and Besao in western Mountain Province and constitute a linguistic group, and the Southern Kankanaey, who live in the mountainous regions of Mountain Province and Benguet, specifically in the municipalities of Tadian, Bauko, Sabangan, Bakun, Kibungan, Buguias, and Mankayan.

 Kankanaey woman posing for the tayaw dance, circa 1904, in Suyoc.

 Kankanaey houses include the two-story innagamang, the larger binangi, the cheaper tinokbob, and the elevated tinabla.
 Their granaries (agamang) are elevated to avoid rats.
 Two other institutions of the Kankanaey of Mountain Province are the dap-ay, or the men's dormitory and civic center, and the ebgan, or the girls' dormitory.

 Kankanaey's major dances include tayaw, pat-tong, takik (a wedding dance), and balangbang.
-The tayaw is a community dance that is usually done in weddings it maybe also danced by the Ibaloi but has a different style.
+The tayaw is a community dance that is usually done in weddings.
 Pattong, also a community dance from Mountain Province which every municipality has its own style, while Balangbang is the dance's modern term.
 There are also some other dances like the sakkuting, pinanyuan (another wedding dance) and bogi-bogi (courtship dance).